juanpc2018/Amiga-Guide-4000-4000T/README.md

 A4000T is "AT compatible" in many ways, but is Not 100% ATX compatible... </br>
 the Ports Module: Serial, Parallel, Mouse, Joystick daugter board, An Original Amiga A4000T case, has holes / cut-outs on the case, </br>
-but the board does Not fit a modern ATX case back plate. </br>
+but the ports boards does Not fit a modern ATX case back plate. </br>
-Sollution is the project [ATX Ports module](https://gitlab.com/amiga-projects/atx_ports_module).[amybay](https://www.amibay.com/threads/a4000t-bom-incl-parts-list.2447556/) </br>
+Sollution is the project: [ATX Ports module](https://gitlab.com/amiga-projects/atx_ports_module).[amybay](https://www.amibay.com/threads/a4000t-bom-incl-parts-list.2447556/) </br>

 ## CPU Boards